ManjulaJatavath/To_Do_List.py/README.md

-# Python Task
+# Python File
- This is a simple python task
+ This is a simple python code